flatsurf/sage-flatsurf/README.rst

 The package is currently in active development.
 If you would like assistance in using it, please contact the authors.

-There is also a related `surface-dynamics`_ package, currently separate but the aim is to get them merged.

 Installing the dependency
 -------------------------